Richard III part 2: A legitimate question – did Richard have the legal right to take the throne?

 As the validity of the pre-contract story crumbles around us, we have no option but to conclude that Richard seized the throne illegally.
 This, of course, does not automatically make him a child killer.
 However, every disposed monarch in history had later been murdered, meaning that many suspected the new King would soon orchestrate the death of the Princes.
 And as we shall see in the next post, this is exactly what Richard proceeded to do.

-1 thought on “Richard III part 2: A legitimate question – did Richard have the legal right to take the throne?
+1 thoughts on “Richard III part 2: A legitimate question – did Richard have the legal right to take the throne?

 1. It was not a lie.
 Read John Ashdown Hill Eleanor the Secret Queen.
 He lays it all.out.
 She was the daughter of the Earl of Shrewsbury and the first cousin if Richard’s wife.
 No common courtesan, to live for a year with the King.
 She was not likely to have done that without marriage.Their relationship was no secret to anyone.